NOUIY/aws-cdk-guide/v2/configure-synth.md

 ------

-When we run `cdk synth`, a logical ID in the format of `FooBarBucketunique-hash` gets generated\.
+When we run `cdk synth`, a logical ID in the format of `FooBarBucketunique-hash` gets generated.
 The following is an example of this resource in the generated AWS CloudFormation template:

 ```
 Resources: